 If you live in the Portland area, you have the option of either our full-time program or part-time evening program.
 Classes for both programs are offered at our campuses in northeast Portland and are taught by experienced teachers with extensive classroom experience.

 The full-time program takes approximately 11 months to complete.
 The spring term begins in January and the summer term begins mid-June.
 The spring program is open for those interested in teaching elementary grades (pre-kindergarten - grade 8).
-The summer program is open for all authorization levels.
+The summer program is open for elementary and secondary candidates.
 All coursework and clinical experiences (practicum and student teaching) required to earn a master’s degree along with an Oregon teaching license are included in the program’s timeframe.

 The MAT Evening (MAT-E) program is completed in 22 months.
 It begins in late August and consists of attending class two evenings a week for the first four semesters, with a final semester of full-time practicum and student teaching.